bomeara/labmisc/README.md

 # labmisc
-Miscellaneous scripts from the O'Meara lab
+Miscellaneous scripts or other items from the O'Meara lab